Hiker in waterproof pants on a rain-soaked mountain trail

 Price: $90Weight: 11 ozMaterial: NanoPro 2.5L nylonVersatility: Zip-off legs option

 The Marmot PreCip Eco is a genuine waterproof rain pant at a price that's hard to argue with.
-The NanoPro 2.5L construction is fully seam-sealed with critically taped seams — not spot-taped like some budget competitors — which means there are no weak points for water to find during sustained rain.
-In our downpour testing (measured at 1.5 inches per hour) the PreCip kept legs completely dry for 60 minutes of active hiking, performance that would cost twice as much from most brands.
+The NanoPro 2.5L construction is fully seam-sealed with critically taped seams, not spot-taped like some budget competitors — which means there are no weak points for water to find during sustained rain.
+In heavy downpours, owners report the PreCip keeping legs dry through an hour or more of active hiking, performance that would cost twice as much from most brands.

 The zip-off leg option converts the pants to hiking shorts in under 30 seconds, which is a real convenience on variable spring and fall days where temperature swings of 20°F between morning and afternoon are common.
 The pants are a bit roomier through the hip and thigh than performance-fit models, which improves comfort for a wide range of body types but creates slightly more fabric bulk when zipping into waterproof gaiters.